By TMoM Team Member Katie Moosbrugger

 Sure enough, a few months later, I made plans with friends to have lunch at Restaurant 101, right on the corner Main Street and Court Square (a popular location for events and concerts).
 Restaurant 101 offers seating inside and out, as well as a menu that appeals to just about everyone with delicious plates and reasonable prices.
 They offer everything from burgers, wraps and salads to entrees featuring pasta, seafood and steaks.

-There are a bunch of cute shops worth visiting, including Market on Main, where you can find unique artisan products, as well as Sadie’s Boutique, a charming gift shop (that was once a gas station!) full of home décor, jewelry, soaps, lotions, clothing, and more.
-There are several other shops that we did not have time to visit (and some just outside of downtown), but you can see a good list HERE of what’s available for a shopping trip in Mocksville.
+There are a bunch of cute shops worth visiting (and some just outside of downtown), but you can see a good list HERE of what’s available for a shopping trip in Mocksville.

 This summer, the kids and I were craving another generous cone from Scoop’s, so we made a second visit to downtown and took a detour through the Rich Park (299 Cemetery St) on the way home.
 This park is beautiful, very clean, and shady – a great escape on a hot summer day.
 There is a long nature walking trail (mainly through the woods) and two playgrounds for the kids.
 If you want to avoid a sometimes crowded Tanglewood Park, Rich Park is a great alternative!

-A friend who lives in Davie County told me that Downtown Mocksville makes for a fun and short day trip, but there are a ton of other excursions that you can add to your visit to make it a full day adventure.
-I had no idea there was so much do in this quaint little town!
+Downtown Mocksville makes for a fun and short day trip, but there are a ton of other excursions that you can add to your visit to make it a full day adventure.
 Below are other suggestions to try in Mocksville!

 Located on the South Yadkin River in Woodleaf, NC (a 15 minute drive from Mocksville), the Bullhole is a popular swimming hole at RiverPark.
 At the park, you can also hike, fish, picnic and book a zip line or riverboat ride.
 Click HERE for a good article that shares the history, directions and more information.